1970Mr/news-portal/README.md

     - **Site Details:** Configure site-wide details such as site name, logo, and contact information
     - **Social Networks:** Manage social network links and integrations

-### SocialNetwork
+### Panel

-The SocialNetwork module manages social media integrations.
+The Panel module provides the administrative interface for managing the site.

 - **Features:**
-    - Share articles on social media
-    - Users can register their own social media links
-    - Administrators can register social media links for the site

-### Tag

-The Tag module handles the tagging of articles.

-- **Features:**
-    - Create and manage tags
-    - Assign tags to articles
+    - Dashboard with site statistics
+    - Management tools for all modules

-### User
+### Common

-The User module manages user profiles and user-related functionalities.

-- **Features:**
-    - Perform CRUD (Create, Read, Update, Delete) operations on users
-    - Assign roles to users
-    - Deactivate users
-    - Revoke email verification and other similar actions
+The Common module includes shared functionalities and utilities used across different modules.

 ## Contributing